With an eye on Russia, U.S. to increase nuclear capabilities

 “It’s not an arms race in terms of numbers like during the Cold War, but is an arms race that involves more than just the United States and Russia and it involves upgrading and improving the capability of existing nuclear forces,” Reif said.

-The review called for continuing the B-83 bomb, the largest nuclear weapon in the U.S. stockpile, until a replacement is found, reversing plans to retire it.

-Reporting by Idrees Ali; editing by Yara Bayoumy and James Dalgleish
+Reporting by Idrees Ali; Additional reporting by Polina Devitt in Moscow; Editing by Yara Bayoumy, James Dalgleish and Andrew Bolton